 This course provides basic instruction in composition, literature, and vocabulary building through a standards rich curriculum.
 Major units of study in literature include Romeo & Juliet, poetry and modern short stories.
-Students are expected to build a background in literature while perfecting the skills of reading, writing, listening and speaking.
-This course that will prepare students for the New York State English Regents to be taken at the end of Grade 11.
+Students are expected to build a background in literature and non-fiction texts while focusing on the skills of reading, writing, listening and speaking.
+This course will prepare students for the New York State English Regents to be taken in Grade 11.